Open Source

 They don't understand or care how the monetization works since there will eventually be "the next big thing" that everyone will jump over to once the previous thing degrades badly enough.

-I am trying to make the project sustainable from the start or not doing it at all.
+I am trying to make the project sustainable from the start or not do it at all.

 With the current approach of "free with a pop-up", I may still never see any income, but I don't want to force anyone to pay for something they haven't even tried.